-Nevertheless, it’s functionality still relies on a sensor which can be seriously affected by electromagnetic fields; think powerlines and using your drone after taking it on an aircraft.
+Nevertheless, it’s functionality still relies on a sensor that can be seriously affected by electromagnetic fields; think powerlines and using your drone after taking it on an aircraft.

 It May Cause Formation of Bad Habits – Although the headless flying mode is great for beginners, we don’t think that you should rely on it 100% of the time.
 This is because it won’t allow you to develop your skills further and could cause bad habits.

 If you start out with a beginners drone and then upgrade to a mid or high-end drone where headless flying isn’t a part of the features, you could find yourself in trouble while flying because you’d be used to just using forward and back controls without actually paying attention as to what direction the drone is facing.

 As with any other sport/activity, your brain creates muscle memory and it could be hard to break the bad habit.

 Headless Mode and FPV – There’s really little point in activating headless mode if you’re operating a drone in FPV.
 This is because you will be seeing your flight path from the drone’s perspective so you will always know which direction you’re heading.
 Nevertheless, we wanted to include this question here as it is something that we do get asked from time to time.

 Who Should Buy a Drone with Headless Mode?